Maximum performance and fragmented architecture do not always go together.

 Ultimately, the thinking behind a verticalised software stack forces engineers to cover larger conceptual spaces.
 Because cross-modular performance considerations become both a must and a possibility, engineers are expected to systematically assess the suitability of their approaches – and how they will ripple across the rest of the stack.

 For Niometrics, that added complexity has paid off.
-Full-stack ownership has played a central role in contributing to the high-performance, stability and finer-grained outputs that our solutions deliver.
+Full-stack ownership has played a central role in contributing to the high-performance, stability and finer-grained outputs that our network analytics solutions deliver.
 As such, it is a piece of our model that has suited us very well until now.